 What to feed your Persian

-There are common diseases that affect the Persian cat and they include.
+There are common diseases that affect the Persian cat, and they include.

 - Trichobezoars and hairballs.
-They have a dense coat on their bodies which causes the growth of hairballs in the stomach and digestive tract.
-If the veterinarian does not intervene quickly the cat can suffer from serious health issues.
+They have a dense coat on their bodies, which causes the growth of hairballs in the stomach and digestive tract.
+If the veterinarian does not intervene quickly, the cat can suffer from serious health issues.

-It’s true that these diseases are not necessarily life threatening, most if not all can become quite expensive to treat particularly if they recurring.
+And while it’s true that these diseases are not necessarily life-threatening, most,t if not all,l can become quite expensive to treat, particularly if they recur.

 This is why…

-We here at IndulgeYourPet always advise any new pet owner to take a moment and see what it might cost to purchase a pet insurance policy on their new loved one.
-This way if they ever do become sick or injured in the future, you won’t be on the “hook” for 100% of the cost of treatment.
+We here at IndulgeYourPet always advise any new pet owner to take a moment and see what it might cost to purchase a pet insurance policy for their new loved one.
+If they ever become sick or injured in the future, you won’t be on the “hook” for 100% of the cost of treatment.

-For more information on who we “feel” currently offers some of the “best” pet insurance policies on the market right now, be sure to check out our Best Pet Insurance Companies article.
+For more information on who we “feel” currently offers some of the “best” pet insurance policies on the market, check out our article on Best Pet Insurance Companies.